xZAYEDx/huddle-landing-page-with-single-introductory-section-master/README.md

 ## Acknowledgments

-A big thanks to Grace Snow one of the "Front of the frontend" whoe helped me on Slack to figure out the a way how to add the svg in the background.
+A big thanks to Grace Snow one of the "Front of the frontend" who helped me on Slack to figure out a way how to add the svg in the background.